Apple delays employees' return to office indefinitely

-LOS ANGELES (BLOOMBERG) - Apple, facing a resurgence in Covid-19 cases and the fast-spreading Omicron variant, is delaying its corporate return-to-office deadline from Feb 1 to a "date yet to be determined."
+LOS ANGELES • Apple, facing a resurgence in Covid-19 cases and the fast-spreading Omicron variant, is delaying its corporate return-to-office deadline from Feb 1 to a "date yet to be determined".

 "We are delaying the start of our hybrid work pilot to a date yet to be determined," Mr Cook said in the memo.
 "Our offices remain open and many of our colleagues are coming in regularly, including our teams in Greater China and elsewhere."